-If you own a website, you probably want to understand how people use your site, and how you might improve your site to make it more likely that people will return and take advantage of what you have to offer on your site.
-It’s not surprising that search engines would want to gain more insight into how people search, and how they can provide better results based upon the way that people perform searches.
+If you own a website, you probably want to understand how people use your site and how you might improve your site to make it more likely that people will return and take advantage of what you have to offer on your site.
+It’s not surprising that search engines would want to gain more insight into how people search and provide better results based on how people perform searches.

-This paper is interesting in that it provides us with a window into one aspect of how a search engine might be trying to better understand their audience.
+This paper is interesting because it provides us with a window into one aspect of how a search engine might be trying to understand its audience better.

-While this study might provide people who do keyword research and search engine optimization with some questions to ponder about the keyword research that they do, it should also provoke people who provide information or services or goods on their web sites to question how they might work to better understand their audiences.
+While this study might provide people who do keyword research and search engine optimization with some questions to ponder about the keyword research that they do, it should also provoke people who provide information or services or goods on their websites to question how they might work understand their audiences.

-If you own a web site, and have a site search on your site, do you look at what people are searching for and how they are searching, to try to understand better what they might be trying to find on your site?
+If you own a website and have a site search on your site, do you look at what people are searching for and how they are searching to understand better what they might be trying to find on your site?

 Do you take a look at the query terms that people use to find your site in referrals from search engines in your log files or analytics programs, and question those, and consider whether the people finding your site from the major search engines are getting their informational or transactional needs addressed when they come to your site?

-If you receive emails or phone calls about what is offered on your site, do you pay attention to the questions and queries that people might have, and see if your site might (or could) answer some of those questions in a helpful way?
+If you receive emails or phone calls about what is offered on your site, do you pay attention to the questions and queries that people might have and see if your site might (or could) answer some of those questions?

 What do people ask for from your site, and how do they do it?